Go back to John Kiernan's home page.

 7. Transfer the slides from 95% alcohol into ether-alcohol, with minimum agitation.
 Leave in ether-alcohol for 2-3 minutes to dissolve the nitrocellulose film and complete the dehydration.
 [Methanol could almost certainly be used instead of ether/ethanol for this step, but I have never tried it.]

-8. Carefully take the slides from ether-alcohol into xylene (1 minute) and then into a second change of xylene (at least 1 minute).
+8. Carefully take the slides into xylene (1 minute) and then into a second change of xylene (at least 1 minute).
 Try not to agitate the slides: this could loosen the sections.
 Remember!
 The nitrocellulose protection was removed in Step 7.

 9. Apply coverslips, using a resinous mounting medium.